Skip to main content

 Benjamin Series

 In 1 Samuel 10:21 , when Saul is "not found" among the tribe of Benjamin, it offers a profound lesson on the importance of childlike innocence in the process of manifestation, as understood through Neville Goddard’s Law of Assumption .
-Benjamin, whose name means "son of the right hand" or "son of my old age," symbolises innocence, purity, and childlike qualities in consciousness.
+Benjamin, whose name means "son of the right hand" or "son of my old age," symbolises innocence, purity, and childlike qualities in consciousness .
 The fact that Saul is not found in Benjamin suggests a disconnect from these essential traits.
-Saul, in this context, represents the old man or the ego—the part of us that is reluctant to embrace the innocence, trust, and simplicity required for effective manifestation.
+Saul, in this context, represents the old man we are trying to leave behind , or the ego—the part of us that is reluctant to embrace the innocence, trust, and simplicity required for taking part in the law of Assumption .
 According to Neville, to manifest successfully through the Law of Assumption , one must return to a childlike state of mind.
 This means assuming the desired outcome with full faith, innocence, and without resistance or doubt.
-Just like a child who naturally believes in the unseen, the mind must trust its creativ...
+Just like a child who naturally believ...

 Joseph and Benjamin: Symbolism Breakdown